-Global earnings growth, which has been decelerating since 2021, showed signs of stabilizing during Q2.
+Global earnings growth, which has been decelerating since 2021, showed signs of stabilizing during Q3.
 Emerging markets remained laggards, with a double-digit earnings contraction on a year-over-year basis.
-Global earnings growth expectations for the next 12 months remain similar across the world in the low single digits.
+Earnings growth expectations for the next 12 months remain positive across the world.